 A brute force attack is when a hacker tries every possible combination of letters, numbers, and special characters to try and get into your WordPress website.
 For example, they might try “admin,” “1234”, “password,” “1234567890”, etc.

 The best way to stop brute force attacks is to use a strong password of at least eight characters long.
-It is recommended to use a well-known password manager or a unique password for each account.
+Using a well-known password manager or a unique password for each account is recommended.

 2. Dictionary Attack